All Entries in the Category "Searching the ADS"

 Positional Field Searches

 The pos() operator allows you to search for an item within a field by specifying the position in the field.
 The syntax for this operator is pos(fieldedquery,position,[endposition]).
-If no endposition is given, then it is assumed to be endposition = position, otherwise this performs a query within the range [position, endposition].
+If no endposition is given, then it is assumed to be endposition = position, otherwise this performs a query within the range [position, endposition] where position is the leftmost position considered and endposition is the rightmost.
 For example:

 Example | Results |